Vexx

-Vexx is a platform game developed by Acclaim Studios Austin and published by Acclaim Entertainment for the GameCube, PlayStation 2 and Xbox.
+Vexx is a 2003 platform game developed by Acclaim Studios Austin and published by Acclaim Entertainment for the GameCube, PlayStation 2 and Xbox.
 The game was released in North America on February 11, 2003, and in Europe on April 4, 2003.
-It follows the character Vexx as he searches different worlds for the wraithhearts to power the rift between worlds and defeat Dark Yabu to avenge his grandfather's death.
-The game began development in 1999 and underwent a strained development process where many features and levels were cut.
+It follows the main character, Vexx, as he searches different worlds for the wraithhearts to power the rift between worlds and defeat Dark Yabu to avenge his grandfather's death.
+The game began development in 1999 and underwent a strained development process, during which many features and levels were cut.
 Vexx received mixed reviews.

 Gameplay

-Vexx is a 3D platformer that takes place in a series of nine nonlinear open levels.
-A set of wraithhearts are hidden in each level, and the player must find where they are located and in some cases complete challenges to collect them.
-Collecting a sufficient number of wraithhearts unlocks the next level, and players are free to travel between the levels to collect 60 wraithhearts.
-Once 60 are collected, the player fights the final boss.
-Combat takes place primarily through the use of the Astani War Talons that are fused to Vexx's hands.
-The claws allow for melee attacks that can be used in several combinations, and they can be charged to shoot flame for a brief time.
+Vexx is a 3D platformer that takes place across a series of nine nonlinear open levels.
+A set of wraithhearts are hidden in each level, and the player must find where they are located and, in some cases, complete challenges to obtain them.
+Collecting a sufficient number of wraithhearts unlocks the next level, and players are free to travel between the levels to collect 60 wraithhearts to fight the final boss.
+Combat takes place primarily through the use of the Astani War Talons, which allow for melee attacks that can be used in several combinations and can be charged to shoot flames for a brief time.

 The gameplay has been compared to 3D games in the Mario franchise, such as Super Mario 64 and Super Mario Sunshine.